 The costs of buying a house go beyond just taking out a mortgage.
 When you own a home, there’s no landlord to call when you need to replace the water heater or you need a new HVAC system.
 So, you’ve got to be ready for these expenses by building up rainy day money.

-You want to keep this cash liquid so it can be tapped at a moment’s notice.
+You want to keep this cash liquid so you can access it at a moment’s notice.
 That’s why it’s best stored in an online savings account.

-Another part of the homework you have to do when you’re getting ready to buy a house is pull your annual credit reports.
-You also have to check (and rehabilitate, if necessary) your credit score.
+Another part of your homework is pulling your annual credit reports.
+You also have to check (and if necessary, rehabilitate) your credit score.

 Go through the reports thoroughly.
 You’re looking for two things in particular: